Identity Theft Guide

 Turning on utilities

-You can quickly set up a credit freeze for you and your family by contacting all three credit bureaus: Experian, Equifax, and TransUnion.
+You can quickly set up a credit freeze by contacting all three credit bureaus: Experian, Equifax, and TransUnion.
 Unfreezing requires you to contact all three bureaus.
 The time it takes to unfreeze your credit depends on how you request the unfreezing.
 It may be as short as one hour if you request by phone or online.

-Typically, credit freezes may be ideal for someone who experienced identity theft, someone who isn’t planning on getting new credit, or for minor children.
+Typically, credit freezes may be ideal for someone who has experienced identity theft or someone who isn’t planning on getting new credit.

 Credit Lock